MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/headings.md

 you regularly highlight specific types of content, such as benefits, feature highlights, tips, notes, warnings, or cross-references, consider using a special kind of heading for them.
-Although they don’t add white space to a document, bold run-in headings, like the ones you see in this topic, draw the reader’s eye to interesting information.
-Because they’re part of the paragraph, run-in headings have less impact than separate headings but require much less space—so they’re ideal for packaging blurbs, web content, screen callouts, and the like.
+Although they don't add white space to a document, bold run-in headings, like the ones you see in this article, draw the reader's eye to interesting information.
+Because they're part of the paragraph, run-in headings have less impact than separate headings but require much less space—so they're ideal for packaging blurbs, web content, screen callouts, and the like.

 When you use bold formatting for run-in headings: